HwangLabNeuroCogDynamics/Notebooks/ROI_analysis.md

 From this output, we know the average beta estimate for contrast EDS-IDS, within the first ROI (Mean_1), the AN nucleus, is 28.32.
 For the second ROI (Mean_2), the VM nucleus, it is 46.33 You can repeat this process for every other subject, to summarize the activation for different thalamic nuclei for different task contrasts.

+Another program that you can use is 3dmaskave.
+If you are familiar with bash scripting and piping outputs, you can try to write a script to go through each subjects and compile the ROI values for further analysis.

 End of notebook.